174th Infantry Regiment (United States): Interwar period

+World War II

-On 18 October 1921, they were redesignated as the 174th Infantry Regiment.
-On 16 September 1940, the regiment was inducted into federal service and was assigned to the 44th Infantry Division.
-The regiment was inducted into federal service on 16 September 1940 as a part of the 44th Division.
-They moved to Fort Dix, New Jersey on 24 September 1940, to Camp Claiborne, Louisiana, on 16 January 1942, and then to Fort Lewis, Washington, on 4 May 1942.
+The regiment was transferred to Camp Claiborne, Louisiana, on 16 January 1942, and then to Fort Lewis, Washington, on 4 May 1942.
 On 5 January 1943, the regiment relocated to Ojai, California, and then to San Fernando on 27 January 1943 where on the same date they were relieved of assignment to the 44th Infantry Division.
 Now assigned to the Western Defense Command, the 174th was subordinated to the III Corps on 22 January 1944 and moved to Camp White, Oregon, on 4 February 1944.
 On 28 March 1944, the regiment was transferred to Camp Chaffee, Arkansas, under the XVI Corps.
 From April 1944, the regiment provided an accelerated six-week course of infantry training (four weeks of familiarization, qualification, and transition firing, and two weeks of tactical training) to men who were formerly members of disbanded anti-aircraft and tank destroyer units or who had volunteered for transfer to the infantry from other branches of the Army.
 The 174th was assigned to the XXXVI Corps on 17 July 1944, whereupon it was transferred to the Fourth Army in September 1944.
 The regiment relocated to Camp Gruber, Oklahoma, on 9 December 1944, and then to Camp Rucker, Alabama, on 3 April 1945 under the Replacement and School Command.
 The 174th Infantry Regiment was inactivated at Camp Rucker on 27 September 1945.

+Cold War

-The 174th was reorganized on 15 April 1947 in Buffalo, New York and assigned to the 27th Infantry Division.
+The 174th was reorganized on 15 April 1947 at Buffalo and was assigned to the 27th Infantry Division.
 It was eventually broken up and converted into other units on 1 February 1955.

 During the 1980's (Possibly earlier) A Co 1/174th was located at the Masten Ave Armory in Buffalo NY, and Bravo Co 1/174th was located at the Tonawanda Armory located at 79 Delaware Street in Tonawanda, NY.
 Both Units were part of the 42nd Inf Div.

 In the early part of 1981, Bravo Company 1/174th was relocated to the Seneca St. Armory, Hornell, N.Y.